 - Gradually add enough icing sugar until the mixture combines together into a ball.

 - Mix in the gum tragacanth, and then turn the paste out on to a work board or work surface and knead the paste well.

 - Incorporate the remaining icing sugar into the remainder of pastillage to give a stiff paste.

 Store your pastillage in a polythene bag placed in an airtight container in a refrigerator for up to one month.

 NOTE: The paste crusts over very quickly when you are using it and it is brittle once dry, so make plenty of spares.

-I hope the video above, which was orginally filmed as a Facebook live broadcast, answers your questions.
-However if you’d like to know more or would like to share your experiences please leave a comment in the box below.
+I hope the video above, which was originally filmed as a Facebook live broadcast, answers your questions.
+However, if you’d like to know more or would like to share your experiences please leave a comment in the box below.

 Happy baking and decorating